edgedb/edgedb/docs/reference/protocol/dataformats.rst

 std::duration
 =============

-The :eql:type:`std::duration` values are represented as the following
+:eql:type:`std::duration` values are represented as the following
 structure:

 .. code-block:: c